zaproxy/zaproxy-website/site/content/faq/what-is-the-default-directory-that-zap-uses.md

 `~/Library/Application Support/ZAP`

-##  Weekly releases
+##  Weekly releases and development builds

 Note that for weekly releases `_D` is appended to the above directory.
-Development builds also use this directory.